AlexH20/NLP_Sentiment_Methods/README.md

 Steps missing:

--word embedding
+word embedding
--word embedding used with neural nets and rf
--linear regression with control variables and sentiment measures on CAR
+word embedding used with neural nets and rf linear regression with control variables and sentiment measures on CAR